Skip to content Skip to Programs Navigation

 Which method is better?

-That’s the question that Saravanan Kesavan, associate professor of operations, Tarun Kushwaha of George Mason University and Vishal Gaur of Cornell University answer in the study “Do High- and Low-Inventory Turnover Retailers Respond Differently to Demand Shocks?”
+That’s the question that Saravanan Kesavan, associate professor of operations, Tarun Kushwaha of the Wisconsin School of Business and Vishal Gaur of Cornell University answer in the study “Do High- and Low-Inventory Turnover Retailers Respond Differently to Demand Shocks?”

 The researchers crunched the numbers for 28 years of sales data from 183 publicly traded U.S. retailers in a number of sectors to discover what the implications were of choosing a price strategy instead of a quantity strategy to manage demand shocks.